 The tours were also more expensive than I expected.
 Or maybe it’s because I ended up wanting to go on more tours than I expected.
 I’d seen a couple of blog articles from more recent trips than mine, and it seems like the prices have increased even more (or perhaps they visited at peak periods and I didn’t).
 Longer duration day tours are typically more expensive, because it would usually include a meal.

 While you can use a credit card (not always), the tour prices are significantly more expensive than if you paid in cash.
-If you didn’t correctly budget, you might have to forego tours you wanted, just because of the extra cost.
+If you didn’t correctly budget, you might have to forego tours you wanted, just because of this extra cost.
 It’s best to check out prices online beforehand, just for benchmarking purposes.

 I also read beforehand that the ATM in San Pedro could run out of money, so you can’t always be assured of getting more cash when you want it.
 I did find this to be true when I was there in 2017.

 And bear in mind, you will want to shop the markets as well.

 2. Check what language the tours will be in (really check!)

 This advice is for those who are not Spanish speakers.
 The primary language in Chile is Spanish, so the default language for tours is Spanish.